DeveloperJoshua14/clean-qbittorrent-downloader/README.md

 ## Code
 The code is a mess, so good luck.
 It works for me.
 I hope if it is what you need that it helps.
-If you need help, DM me. (:
+If you need help, email me. (: